All Episodes

 Everybody is supposed to understand everybody else's problems and be sensitive to them.

-And here come these new young, unappreciative employees making more money than they need and deserve, driving prices up for everybody and being driven around on luxury buses with cushy leather feet.
+And here come these new, young, unappreciative employees making more money than they need and deserve, driving prices up for everybody and being driven around on luxury buses with cushy leather feet.

-And the hippies are left to the tenderloin, and they just not digging it, man.
+And the hippies are left to the tenderloin and they just not digging it, man.

-Okay, one more thing here on blue on blue in San Francisco before we get to your phone calls.
+Okay, one more thing here on Blue on Blue in San Francisco before we get to your phone calls.

-And I, again, folks, this is the kind of thing that liberals don't think will ever happen in their neighborhoods, because there will be total compassion, and everybody will be sensitive to everybody else, and nobody will flaunt, even if they have more, they won't flaunt it.
+The people who are upset at this, and I, again, folks, this is the kind of thing that liberals don't think will ever happen in their neighborhoods because there will be total compassion and everybody will be sensitive to everybody else and nobody will flaunt.

 But here, the Google and the Apple and the Facebook employees are flaunting it.